likuner/LAZY-IMG/README.md

 # Introduction
 `lazy-img`

-- A custom element of lazy-image-loading based on web-components.
+- a custom element of lazy-image-loading based on web-components.
-- It can be used in both Vue and React.
+- it can be used in both Vue and React.
 # Installing
 ## npm
 ```